“I’m warning you now, I’m gonna dance like a lunatic."

 Atlantic City is the third stop on the North America leg of the worldwide tour, which kicked off in June 2017 with gigs from Tokyo to Tel Aviv.
 Tickets sold out so fast that new dates had to be added in the UK and Ireland.
 Britney's fans are thriving, and they are more committed than ever.
 They're also older, mirroring the singer's own journey from teen pop sensation to seasoned performer.

-Carla is fairly representative of the demographic crowding the Borgata's convention hall, which doubled as an intimate venue on 19th-21st July.
-The screaming teenage girls of Britney's past have been replaced with screaming mums in their mid-to-late 30s.
+Carla is fairly representative of the demographic crowding the Borgata's convention hall, which doubled as an intimate venue on July 19-21.
+The screaming teenage girls of Britney's past have been replaced with screaming moms in their mid-to-late 30s.

 She owns her material in a way she didn't when she was younger.
 She is stronger than yesterday, mentally and physically.
 (Have you seen the woman's abs?)
 But she's also tapped into a modern feminist appetite for strong female performers, who are finally being allowed to have a career beyond the age of 30.
 Just think of the internet cult of Celine Dion, or our recent reaction to Cher's turn in Mamma Mia 2.
 We want to see women living their best lives, even past the age they once would traditionally be considered sexually viable.
 The fact that Spears is currently dating 23-year-old Sam Ashgari totally fits into the narrative of Britney as sexy MILF.
 We love a diva!